 Sometimes, a person with cancer may become overly anxious, fearful, or depressed and may no longer cope well with day-to-day life.
 If this happens, it often helps the patient and family to get help from a mental health therapist or counselor.

 - Trouble thinking, solving problems, or making decisions (even about little things)

 - An uneasy sense that something bad is going to happen

 - Being cranky or angry with others

-- Feeling unable to cope with tiredness, pain, nausea, and other symptoms
+- Trouble coping with tiredness, pain, nausea, and other symptoms

 What the patient can do